electronlove/MiniStudio/README.md

 # MiniStudio
-Construction of a miniature photo studio
+**Construction of a miniature photo studio with web-controlled NeoPixels**

 Miniature photo studio made of thin strip balsa wood, 3D-printed supports, paneling, and black fabric in place as a backdrop.
 NeoPixel articulating mounts are installed in the front to provide RGBW lighting.